mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Try to keep only one topic in a page.
 Shorter topics are easier to reuse in other documents, are easier to write and edit, and are easier to translate.

-An exception to this is **Customer Education** content which can cover multiple topics per page.

 ### Document title

 The title appears in the left-hand navigation and at the top of the table of contents.
 Use a title that accurately reflects the content of the document.
 People scan the table of contents looking for answers; it's often faster than using the built-in search engine.

 **Use Title Case for document titles (e.g. "This is an Article about Documentation").
 Where a word/title/name is lowercase, retain that casing in the title (e.g. "This Article Covers the mmctl Tool").**